Team6213/LearningJava/README.md

 Feel free to ask James any questions.

 # Getting Started
-To do a lab, clone this repo and create a new branch for your work
+To do a lab, clone this repo and create a new branch for your work, and then place each project within that lab folder
 - Install Java and JDK
   * https://java.com/en/download/
   * http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html